 Pros and Cons of Staying at an Airbnb

-The biggest benefit from staying at an Airbnb is the space.
+The biggest benefit of staying at an Airbnb is the amount of space.
 You can rent an entire house to yourself!
 It’s much more enjoyable to hang out in a dedicated living room than on the bed you’ll be sleeping on in a hotel room.

-*Note: Make sure to read the rules of a property before booking for a get together or party.
-Some have limits on the amount of people you can host (more on that later).*
+*Note: Make sure to read the rules of a property before booking for a get-together or party.
+Some have limits on the number of people you can host (more on that later).*